graboskyc/MongoDBAtlas-GCP-AIML/Guides/Code.md

 That last piece just prints the data out the web socket to the web page as well as the output of the python script on the command line.

 This is meant to be a simple illustration of how this works.
 Security is bypassed and this will not scale well.
 However with this knowledge, you can build applications using these features.

+Note that Python is very particular about white space, so as you copy/paste, make sure that your tabs are all even.

 ## Running the aplication
 Once that is saved, run the application: